History of the Jews in Iraq: 1950–1951 Baghdad bombings

 The affair has also been the subject of a libel lawsuit by Mordechai Ben Porat, which was settled in an out-of-court compromise with an apology of the journalist who described the charges as true.
 Iraqi authorities eventually charged three members of the Zionist underground with perpetrating some of the explosions.
-Two of those charged, Shalom Salah Shalom and Yosef Ibrahim Basri, were subsequently found guilty and executed, whilst the third was sentenced to a lengthy jail term.
+Two of those charged, Shalom Salah Shalom and Yosef Ibrahim Basri, were subsequently found guilty and executed, while the third was sentenced to a lengthy jail term.
 Salah Shalom claimed in his trial that he was tortured into confessing, and Yosef Basri maintained his innocence throughout.
 Gat reports that much of the previous literature "reflects the universal conviction that the bombings had a tremendous impact on the large-scale exodus of the Jews...
 To be more precise it is suggested that the Zionist emissaries committed these brutal acts in order to uproot the prosperous Iraqi Jewish community and bring it to Israel".
 However, Gat argues that both claims are contrary to the evidence.
-As summarized by Mendes:

-Historian Moshe Gat argues that there was little direct connection between the bombings and exodus.
+As summarized by Mendes:Historian Moshe Gat argues that there was little direct connection between the bombings and exodus.
 He demonstrates that the frantic and massive Jewish registration for denaturalization and departure was driven by knowledge that the denaturalisation law was due to expire in March 1951.
 He also notes the influence of further pressures including the property-freezing law, and continued anti-Jewish disturbances which raised the fear of large-scale pogroms.
 In addition, it is highly unlikely the Israelis would have taken such measures to accelerate the Jewish evacuation given that they were already struggling to cope with the existing level of Jewish immigration.
 Gat also raises serious doubts about the guilt of the alleged Jewish bombthrowers.
 Firstly, a Christian officer in the Iraqi army known for his anti-Jewish views, was arrested, but apparently not charged, with the offences.
 A number of explosive devices similar to those used in the attack on the Jewish synagogue were found in his home.
 In addition, there was a long history of anti-Jewish bomb-throwing incidents in Iraq.
 Secondly, the prosecution was not able to produce even one eyewitness who had seen the bombs thrown.
 Thirdly, the Jewish defendant Shalom Salah indicated in court that he had been severely tortured in order to procure a confession.
 It therefore remains an open question as to who was responsible for the bombings, although Gat argues that the most likely perpetrators were members of the anti-Jewish Istiqlal Party.
 Certainly memories and interpretations of the events have further been influenced and distorted by the unfortunate discrimination which many Iraqi Jews experienced on their arrival in Israel.Rayyan Al-Shawaf (2006), in a review of Abbas Shiblak's book Iraqi Jews: A History of Mass Exodus (Saqui, 2005), notes that Gat "argues that the attacks, which he presumes were the work of Iraqis of extreme nationalist persuasion, did not spur the exodus" (p.
 67).
 Dissent, Democratiya 7, Winter issue, p.
 63-81.
 Retrieved 15 May 2015.